kamalarieff/anticar/content/questions/how_do_i_get_my_city_to_be_depend_less_on_cars.md

 +++
 title = "I'm sold.
-How do I get my city to be depend less on cars?" author = ["Kamal Arieff Ahmad Faizel"] draft = false weight = 25
+How do I get my city to depend less on cars?" author = ["Kamal Arieff Ahmad Faizel"] draft = false weight = 26
 +++

 Raise this issue with your local council.
 Use this site as your talking points.
 Raise awareness.
 Talk to your moms, dads, bosses, neighbors.